 Picture this scenario with me.
 Your two year old is sitting on the floor playing with wood blocks.
 The child is building the biggest tower possible.
 It will touch the ceiling if there's enough blocks.
 However, a two year old cousin is also playing with him.
 Eventually your child runs out of blocks and the tower hasn’t reached the ceiling yet.
 Then he sees it.
 His cousin has more blocks and he wants them.
 Yet, his cousin isn’t enthusiastic about giving it to him.
 What happens?
 Usually, your child ends up giving his cousin a smack over the head because he wants something he doesn’t have.
 As a good parent you run over to figure out what’s happening.
 Once you figure out what happened, you ask your son, “Well, did you ask her for the block?”
 Even if your son asked for the block there’s a real possibility his cousin wouldn’t give it him because she’s afraid she’s giving him a weapon--afraid he’s asking with wrong motives.

-As much as adults like to think we’ve grown out of this pattern, we haven’t.
 Here’s another scenario that may sound familiar.
 You’ve had a long day.
 Things were crazy at work.
 Things have been crazy at home.
 You come to the end of the day and you’re exhausted.
 All you want to do is crash on the couch and enjoy some uninterrupted peace and quiet.
 You go through the process of getting all the children into bed, get into your pajamas, and melt onto the couch for the evening.
 Just as you are entering into your peaceful rest, you hear footsteps.
 Then you hear a voice, “Mom, I can’t fall asleep.”
 You patiently explain that walking around the house won’t help them fall asleep and put them back to bed.
 Ten minutes later the same process ensues.
 Thirty minutes later it happens again but this time your patience is gone and you lose it.
 You blow up.
 Why?
 What caused the blow up and the anger?
 You wanted something and didn’t have it.
 You wanted peace and quiet and weren’t getting it.
 You wanted to crash on the couch but your child was preventing that from happening.
 The root cause of this conflict is the same as the cause in the previous example of the two year old.

 If you begin to look at the various fights and conflicts you’ve encountered over the years as husbands and wives, parents and children, you can almost always trace it back to this simple desire.
 We want but don’t have.